canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 To make changes to open source software, engage with the community and submit changes upstream to ensure that they are supported by future updates.
 See [Guide for Contributing to Open Source Software][guide-contribute-oss].

-Note: the term "fork" in the literal sense may be confused with the process of forking (cloning) projects on GitHub, GitLab and Bitbucket, which is critical to experiment and to submit changes (Pull Requests) back to the original project.
+Note: the term "fork" in the literal sense may be confused with the process of forking (cloning) projects on GitHub, GitLab and Bitbucket, which is critical to submit changes back to the original project.

 ### Strong Reciprocal Implications